Close

 Don’t stress!
 You can still get the most out of your hot tub by following a few simple tips!

 It’s important to be extra vigilant of your hot tub in the winter.
 Regular maintenance can be a bit trickier and a little more involved.
 However, it’s totally possible to use your outdoor hot tub year round.
-But, you’ll need to take extra care of it and yourself.
+But, you’ll need to take extra care of it and yourself if you want your hot tub experience to embody the best of hot spring spas.
+From regular maintenance to solutions that might be simpler than you think, you can keep your hot spring open and operating in peak condition.
 So, let’s look at how you can enjoy your tub all year round.

 How to Use Hot Tubs in the Winter